nikcleju/DSP_Course/Labs/Test/LabTest.md

 # Information

-- The test is taken in the lab, and lasts for 1 hour
+- The test is taken during the lab, and lasts for 1 hour

 - General Matlab stuff you need to know is listed in the **Syllabus** section.
   This is not an exhaustive list.
 There may be things I forgot to put in the list,